lauraturk/lt-byob/README.md

 * '/api/v1/:table/:id' : where :table parameter can be text_samples, verbs, nouns, adjectives, or adverbs to return a single resource by id

 ### DELETE
-* '/api/v1/:table/:id' : where :table parament can be verbs, nouns, adjectives, or adverbs to delete a non-word or wrong word in database
+* '/api/v1/:table/:id' : where :table parameter can be verbs, nouns, adjectives, or adverbs to delete a non-word or wrong word in database
 * '/api/v1/text_samples/:id' : delete a single text sample and all related words

+### PATCH
+* '/api/v1/:table/:id : where :table parameter can be verbs, nouns, adjectives, or adverbs.
+Pass a json body of { "type" : "<new word type>" } to change the Word type according ot the list below.
+Ojo: Does not alter the table a word is in, changes should remain w/ in the relative word family (e.g. NN -> NNS)
+* '/api/v1/text_samples/:id : Pass a json body of { "title": "<new title>" } to change the title of a text sample

 ## Resources